0abc/0abc-a22/README.md

   * naked fanatics (champion spearmen) have +15% attack damage and +30% walk speed, but also −4 armour levels.
 * Greek (Athenians, Macedonians, Spartans):
   * civic structures have +20% health and capture points.
-* North African (Carthaginian, Ptolemaic):
+* North African (Carthaginians, Ptolemies):
   * war elephants have −20% metal and wood costs and −10% training time, but also −10% attack damage and −20% maximum health.
-* Tribal (Briton, Gaulish, and Iberian):
+* Tribal (Britons, Gauls, Iberians):
   * centres have −20% resource cost, build time, population bonus, garrison capacity, capture points, health, loot, experience, and territory influence radius.

 * Athenians:
-  * blacksmith technologies cost −10% resources and time;
+  * storehouse technologies cost −10% resources and time;
   * warships have +10% walk speed.
 * Britons:
-  * infantry swordsmen have +10% walk speed.
+  * infantry swordsmen have +10% walk speed;
   * sentry towers cost no stone and have −25% construction time and −10% health.
 * Carthaginians:
   * market technologies cost −25% resources and time;
   * markets have −50% resource costs and construction time;
   * ships have +20~m vision range;
   * traders have +5% gain;
-  * city walls have +25% health and build time;
+  * city walls have +25% health and build time.
 * Gauls:
   * infantry spearmen have +10% melee attack damage.
 * Iberians: